-Commercial properties typically have a higher income potential compared to residential properties, with yields typically between 5% and 10%.
-Leases for commercial properties also tend to be longer than residential properties, with an average length of 3 to 5 years.
-Commercial properties also tend to use net leases such as double net leases or triple net leases instead of gross leases.Sign Up at RealVantage
+Commercial properties typically have a higher income potential, compared to residential properties, with yields ranging typically between 5% and 10%.
+Leases for commercial properties also tend to be longer than residential properties, with an average period of 3 to 5 years.
+Commercial properties also tend to use net leases such as double net leases or triple net leases instead of gross leases.

-The market in which the property is located can also have an impact on an investment portfolio’s diversification.
+The market in which a property is located can also have an impact on an investment portfolio’s diversification.
 Market selection holds high potential for diversification and is an important part of the real estate investment process.

 Institutional investors tend to seek out risk-adjusted returns on their investments, with a focus on diversifying their portfolio.
 Therefore, most of these investors tend to invest across different markets to avoid concentration risk.